 - The Muscarelle Museum of Art has a permanent collection of nearly 5,000 paintings, sculptures and works on paper.

-- The Integrated Science Center is a massive interdisciplinary research and teaching facility for chemistry, biology and psychology undergrads, graduate students and faculty.
+- The Integrated Science Center (ISC) is a massive collaborative research and teaching facility for applied science, biology, chemistry, computer science, mathematics and psychological sciences undergrads, graduate students and faculty.

-- The Mason School of Business is housed in Alan B. Miller Hall which provides approximately 160,000 square feet of space consisting of state-of-the-art facilities for instruction, student activities, faculty offices, visiting scholars and research.
+- The Mason School of Business is housed in Alan B. Miller Hall which provides 160,000 square feet of state-of-the-art facilities for instruction, student activities, faculty offices, visiting scholars and research.

-- The School of Education recently moved into a new 112,000-square-foot facility that brings together all of the school's programs, classrooms and offices under one roof (with room to grow).
+- The School of Education is in a 112,000-square-foot modern facility that brings together all of the school's programs, classrooms and offices under one roof (with room to grow).

 - Some of our graduates have included award-winning poets, the head of the FBI, NASA's chief scientist, a performer in the Blue Man Group, an international banker, a crazy number of Peace Corps volunteers and Fulbright scholars, and some dude named Jon Stewart.